Lifting the Convex Conjugate in Lagrangian Relaxations: A Tractable Approach for Continuous Markov Random Fields: The Local Marginal Polytope Relaxation

-\subsection{The Local Marginal Polytope Relaxation}
+\section{The Local Marginal Polytope Relaxation}

-To overcome such duality gaps, we propose to reformulate the original nonlinear problem in terms of an infinite-dimensional linear program over the space of Radon measures and apply the Lagrangian relaxation afterwards.
+To overcome the duality gap in \cref{eq:classical_lagr_relaxation} for nonconvex $f_u$, we propose to reformulate the original nonlinear problem in terms of an infinite-dimensional linear program over the space of Radon measures and apply the Lagrangian relaxation afterwards.